makersacademy/async-workshops/callbacks-workshop/README.md

 In this workshop, you'll aim to improve your ability to:

-1. Describe the flow of control of a program as the order that pieces of the code are executed.
+1. Describe "the flow of control of a program" as "the order in which the pieces of code are executed".
 2. Explain how to follow the flow of control.
 3. Follow the flow of control to help you write and debug a callback.